mgamio/blog/_posts/2020-10-27-clean-code.markdown

 {%- include inArticleAds.html -%}
 </div>

-Then in any place of your code, you can always reuse the same validation.
+Then, you can always reuse the same validation in any place of your code.

 ```kotlin